-PSM PSM Compliance Status Major Issues/Questions None Partial Complete Information Source Notes/Comments Documentation Written, up-to-date, emergency response plan exists containing the following elements. • Emergency escape procedures and escape route assignments. • Procedures to be followed by employees who remain to operate critical plant operations before they evacuate. • Procedures to account for all employees after emergency evacuation has been completed. • Rescue and medical duties for those. employees who are to perform them. • The preferred means for reporting fires and other emergencies. • Names or regular job titles of persons or departments who can be contacted for further information or explanation of duties under the plan.
-Documentation exists of employee training with respect to the emergency response plan, including yearly refresher training.
+W. I. 10 1 PSM Co mpliance S status N. J. J.C.
+Major Issues/Questions None Partial Complet Information Source Notes/Comments 1 (0110 2 102 02102 e Documentation Written up-to-date, emergency response plan exists containing the following elements.
+Emergency escape procedures and escape route assignments.
+Procedures to be followed by employees who remain to operate critical plant operations before they evacuate.
+Procedures to account for all employees after emergency evacuation have been completed.
+Rescue and medical duties for those employees who are to perform them The preferred means for reporting fires and emergencies.
+Names or regular job titles or persons or departments who can be contacted for further information or explanation of duties under the plan.
+Documentation exists of employee training with respect to the emergency response plan, including refresher training.
 Communication An alarm system exists with distinctive signals for each purpose.
-Employees are aware of the location of emergency response plan documentation, have access to it, and are notified when changes are made to the plan.
+Employees are aware of the location of emergency response plan documentation , have access to it, and are notified when changes are made to the plan.